 Botulinum Toxin Injections

-Injecting botulinum toxin directly into the muscles affected by dystonia can weaken the muscle.
-This may help improve symptoms for 3-4 months.
+Injecting botulinum toxin into a muscle can weaken the muscle.
+The effect may last for 3 to 4 months.

 This content is reviewed regularly and is updated when new and relevant evidence is made available.
 This information is neither intended nor implied to be a substitute for professional medical advice.
 Always seek the advice of your physician or other qualified health provider prior to starting any new treatment or with questions regarding a medical condition.